brlin-tw/GNU-Bash-Shell-Script-Template/CONTRIBUTING.markdown

 It is required to mimic the coding style of the current code

 #### 縮排<br>Indentation
-This project uses tab characters as indentation character as it's width can be flexibly configured in any modern text editor
+This project uses tab characters as indentation character as it's width can be flexibly configured in any modern text editors

 #### 不同類型內容間的留白<br>Space padding between different kind of context
 * Padding are required for operators